supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/crop/readme.md

 ### Settings:

-- Crop type "**sides**" - crop from each side by specifying pixels or percentage to crop:
+- Crop type "**sides**" - crop image by specifying pixels or percentages to crop from each side:
     - `top`, `left`, `right`, `bottom` - pixels or percentage to crop from each side.
 - Crop type "**random part**" - crop random part of the image:
     - `width`, `height` - min and max percentage range for width and height.
-    - `keep_aspect_ratio` - Specify whether to keep the aspect ratio of the image.
+    - `keep_aspect_ratio` - specify whether to keep the aspect ratio of the image (should resulting random crop have the same aspect ratio as a source image).

 ### Example 1.
 Crop by sides